Environmental issues in Myanmar: Deforestation

 Certain regions of the country, such as Kachin, Sagaing, and Tanintharyi, remained more secluded and thus had more intact forests remaining.
 Nonetheless, the development of highways, constructions, and plantations has contributed significantly to the disturbance of the intact forest in those remote regions.
 For example, Chin, Kayin, and Shan states suffered a substantial loss in forest cover over the decades between 2001 and 2020.
 In particular, Shan state lost over 18,000 square kilometers of forest during this period.
 Intact forest loss is more prominent in Shan and Sagaing regions.
 On the other hand, mangrove losses differed from forest cover losses, with Rakhine State being the highest by losing 2,000 square kilometers in total.
 In some areas like Ayeyarwady Delta, the degradation rate may have decreased due to restoration projects.
 In 2014, forests still covered 63 percent of the country's land space.
 Therefore, the country was listed among the countries with the most forest covering in the region despite the rapid decline of intact forest cover and high deforestation rate.

 Understanding the exact causes of deforestation and depletion of forestry resources has been a major dilemma in working out the solutions for deforestation in Myanmar.
-The use of forestry resources by rural communities has once been falsely claimed as the primary reason for deforestation because wood is used as the primary fuel for 95 percent of rural energy source.
+The use of forestry resources by rural communities has once been falsely claimed as the primary reason for deforestation because wood is used as the primary fuel for 95 percent of rural energy sources.
 The main reasons for deforestation in Myanmar include commercial timber production activities, commercial-scale plantations, mining, construction, and developments.
-Timber and wood products export is one of the major revenue sector for the country and this sector was worth 2.2 billion dollars in 2011.
+Timber and wood products export is one of the major revenue sectors for the country, and this sector was worth 2.2 billion dollars in 2011.
 The development and expansion of large-scale plantations is one of the major contributors to deforestation.
 In these commercial plantations, commercial crops such as teak, palm oil, sugarcane, or rubber are usually grown.
 The expansion of these plantations has reduced the intact forest by more than 26% and affected the biodiversity and ecosystems of the forest destructively.
 Today, less than 27 percent of total forest area in Myanmar remains intact.
 Large amounts of the remaining forests are not protected by the law.
 Therefore, these forests are susceptible to easy exploitation of valuable timber and other natural forestry resources.